Why is the Taliban's Kabul victory being compared to the fall of Saigon?

 Against the backdrop of the Cold War, the North was supported by the Soviet Union and other communist allies, while the South was backed by Western forces - including hundreds of thousands of US troops.

+It was costly and lengthy war for the US - lasting almost 20 years - and extremely divisive among Americans.

+The phrase "the fall of Saigon" refers to the capture of Saigon, the South Vietnamese capital, on 30 April 1975 by communist forces of the People's Army of Vietnam and the Viet Cong.

-America withdrew its military from South Vietnam in 1973, and two years later the country announced its surrender after the Northern forces took Saigon - later renaming it Ho Chi Minh City, after the late North Vietnamese leader.
+America withdrew its military from South Vietnam in 1973, and two years later the country announced its surrender after Northern forces took Saigon - later renaming it Ho Chi Minh City, after the late North Vietnamese leader.

 Like Kabul, the city's capture came much quicker than the US had expected.